vk8459698/Ace-step-refactored/README.md

     ```
     The LoRA will be saved to the directory `checkpoints`.
 Make sure to clear this directory before training, otherwise the LoRA may not be correctly saved.

+    If you have a lot of VRAM, you can remove `self.transformer.enable_gradient_checkpointing()` for faster training speed.

-    Note that my script uses Wandb rather than TensorBoard.
+    My script uses Wandb rather than TensorBoard.
 If you don't need it, you can remove the `WandbLogger`.

-8. LoRA strength:
+9. LoRA strength:

     At this point, when loading the LoRA in ComfyUI, you need to set the LoRA strength to `alpha / sqrt(rank)` (for rsLoRA) or `alpha / rank` (for non-rsLoRA).
 For example, if rank = 64, alpha = 1, rsLoRA is enabled, then the LoRA strength should be `1 / sqrt(64) = 0.125`.